 Principal Adviser for Leadership and Management, Advance HE

 With a focus mainly on leadership, Doug is responsible for a range of Advance HE's national open programmes as well as undertaking bespoke consultancy assignments for universities both in the UK and around the world.
 Key interests include educational and research leadership, the leadership of professional services, strategy development, leading change, and leading with emotional intelligence.
-An accomplished teacher, facilitator, coach and conference speaker, Doug has achievements across a wide range of leadership, educational and organisational development projects.
+An accomplished teacher, facilitator, coach, author and conference speaker, Doug has achievements across a wide range of leadership, educational and organisational development projects.

 Senior Research Lead, Jisc